Textualize/textual/docs/tutorial.md

 - `layout: horizontal` aligns child widgets horizontally from left to right.
 - `background: $boost` sets the background color to `$boost`.
 The `$` prefix picks a pre-defined color from the builtin theme.
 There are other ways to specify colors such as `"blue"` or `rgb(20,46,210)`.
 - `height: 5` sets the height of our widget to 5 lines of text.
+- `margin: 1` sets a margin of 1 cell around the `Stopwatch` widget to create a little space between widgets in the list.
+- `min-width: 50` sets the minimum width of our widget to 50 cells.
 - `padding: 1` sets a padding of 1 cell around the child widgets.
-- `margin: 1` sets a margin of 1 cell around the `Stopwatch` widget to create a little space between widgets in the list.

 Here's the rest of `stopwatch03.css` which contains further declaration blocks: